MTDzi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.10% | Speed limit (70km/h) |

+For the second image,

+![alt text][image7]

-For the second image, the model was spot on right: it was 100% certain about the correct label "Go straight or right":
+the model was spot on: it was 100% certain about the correct label "Go straight or right":

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|